Dakkers/boxley/README.md

 #### Options
 ##### `-g`
-Adds the path(s) to the group file specified by its name.
+Adds the file path(s) to the group file specified by its name.
 Group filenames are of the form `group-GROUPNAME.conf`.

 ```bash
 boxley add -g mygroup file.txt